khaledghobashy/uraeus_mbd/README.md

 #### Symbolic Environment Layer

 Using the [**uraeus.smbd**](https://github.com/khaledghobashy/uraeus-smbd) python package, the topology of a given multi-body system is represented as a multi-directed graph, where each node represents a body and each edge represents a connection between the end nodes, where this connection may represents a joint, actuator or a force element.
-This serves mainly two aspects:

-1. A natural way to create and represent the topology of a given multi-body system.
-2. A convenient way to abstract the system programmatically, where all the topological data of the system are stored in a graph.

-This is achieved by making use of the [**NetworkX**](https://networkx.github.io/documentation/stable/index.html) python package to create topology graphs and to construct the governing equations of the system.
-The equations themselves are represented symbolically using [**SymPy**](https://www.sympy.org/en/index.html), which is a Python library for symbolic mathematics.

-The combination of both, NetworkX and SymPy, provides a very simple, easy-to-use and convenient interface for the process of model creation and topology design, where the user only focuses on the validity of the system topology in hand, as he thinks only in terms of the topological components - bodies, joints, actuators and forces-, without the burden of frequent numerical inputs for each component, or how the actual system is configured in space.
-In short, the tool divide the typical model creation process in halves, the system topology design and the system configuration assignment.
+More details can be found at the [**uraeus.smbd**](https://github.com/khaledghobashy/uraeus-smbd) github repository.

 ---